peterhudec/cljsx/README.md

 If you think about it, [JSX] is just a _reader macro_, which merely adds syntactic sugar to JavaScript.
-Oddly enough in ClojureScript, the problem of woring with [React] is mostly approached by inventing all sorts of wrappers, which more often than not come bundled with their own state managemet.
+Oddly enough in ClojureScript, the problem of working with [React] is mostly approached by inventing all sorts of wrappers, which more often than not come bundled with their own state managemet.
 The most idiomatic way to express [React] DOM trees in Clojure seems to be the [hiccups] format of nested vectors, which probably stems from the obsession with